siberder/UnityCountryFlags/README.md

 ## Description
-This asset has 186 country flags images with names and international codes for Unity
+This asset has 186 country flags images with names and ISO codes for Unity

 ## Installation
 Just download `.unitypackage` from releases tab and import it to your project